twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### POISON (EXPLOSIVE)
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** Once this substance enters the bloodstream, it travels to the brain and reorganizes into an explosive that detonates when activated, inflicting 10 points of damage (ignores Armor).
+- **효과:** Once this substance enters the bloodstream, it travels to the brain and reorganizes into an explosive that detonates when activated, inflicting 10 points of damage (ignores Armor).
 Roll a d100 to determine what activates the poison.
 01–25
 The detonator is activated (must be within long range).
 26–40